Skip to navigation Skip to content

 Independent Resident visa (class 126)

 Maria arrived in Australia from Haiti in February 2020 as a newly arrived resident, holding an Independent Resident visa (class 126).
-Aged 36 and partnered, Maria had arranged a job through her partner before leaving Haiti.
+Aged 36 and partnered, Maria had arranged a job through Maria's partner before leaving Haiti.
 However, the job involved only 2 days' work per week and the employer was unable to offer any more.
 Maria was unable to find additional work due to relatively poor English skills.

 2